keajs/kea-docs/docs/guide/advanced.md

 ## Connecting logic together

 Kea is said to be a *really scalable* state management library.
-This power comes from its ability to link together actions and values from different `logic`s.
+This power comes partially from its ability to link together actions and values from different `logic`s.

-### The new way (v2.0+)
+### Automatic connections (Kea 2.0+)

 Wiring logic together is easier than you think.
 Suppose we have these two logics: